aiven/aiven-operator/docs/docs/api-reference/kafka.md

 - [`producer_compression_type`](#spec.userConfig.kafka_connect_config.producer_compression_type-property){: name='spec.userConfig.kafka_connect_config.producer_compression_type-property'} (string, Enum: `gzip`, `snappy`, `lz4`, `zstd`, `none`).
 Specify the default compression type for producers.
 This configuration accepts the standard compression codecs (`gzip`, `snappy`, `lz4`, `zstd`).
 It additionally accepts `none` which is the default and equivalent to no compression.
 - [`producer_linger_ms`](#spec.userConfig.kafka_connect_config.producer_linger_ms-property){: name='spec.userConfig.kafka_connect_config.producer_linger_ms-property'} (integer, Minimum: 0, Maximum: 5000).
 This setting gives the upper bound on the delay for batching: once there is batch.size worth of records for a partition it will be sent immediately regardless of this setting, however if there are fewer than this many bytes accumulated for this partition the producer will `linger` for the specified time waiting for more records to show up.
 Defaults to 0.
 - [`producer_max_request_size`](#spec.userConfig.kafka_connect_config.producer_max_request_size-property){: name='spec.userConfig.kafka_connect_config.producer_max_request_size-property'} (integer, Minimum: 131072, Maximum: 67108864).
 This setting will limit the number of record batches the producer will send in a single request to avoid sending huge requests.
+- [`scheduled_rebalance_max_delay_ms`](#spec.userConfig.kafka_connect_config.scheduled_rebalance_max_delay_ms-property){: name='spec.userConfig.kafka_connect_config.scheduled_rebalance_max_delay_ms-property'} (integer, Minimum: 0, Maximum: 600000).
+The maximum delay that is scheduled in order to wait for the return of one or more departed workers before rebalancing and reassigning their connectors and tasks to the group.
+During this period the connectors and tasks of the departed workers remain unassigned.
+Defaults to 5 minutes.
 - [`session_timeout_ms`](#spec.userConfig.kafka_connect_config.session_timeout_ms-property){: name='spec.userConfig.kafka_connect_config.session_timeout_ms-property'} (integer, Minimum: 1, Maximum: 2147483647).
 The timeout in milliseconds used to detect failures when using Kafka’s group management facilities (defaults to 10000).

 ### kafka_rest_config {: #spec.userConfig.kafka_rest_config }